pcewing/dotfiles/README.md

 Some things require interactive user input and thus I didn't bother scripting.

-### Set Default Terminal

-Because `st` is built from source it won't be registered as an available x-terminal-emulator alternative.
-Install `galternatives` and just do this through the GUI.

 ### Setup gitconfig_local

 To avoid putting email address in a publicly visible file